When to watch Simone Biles at the Tokyo Olympics

 Monday, Aug.
 2, 5:00 a.m.
 ET

 Biles is so good on floor, she has two moves named after her.
-She's the favorite to win.
+She's the favorite to win even after a rough qualifying round.

 Women's Gymnastics Balance Beam Final